glciampaglia/knowledge_linker/docs/log.markdown

 ### Mon Jun 24 12:27:26 EDT 2013

 Fixed the speed problem with PyTables: apparently the default chunkshape is still too large for the I/O buffer.
-Using row blocks of size 100 with medium compression level gives very good speeds and a 1.5GB file, compared to the 70GB file you would get with an uncompressed sparse UNIX file holding the raw NumPy binary array.
+Using row blocks of size 100 with medium compression level gives very good speeds and results in a 1.5GB file, compared to the 70GB file you would get with an uncompressed sparse UNIX file holding the raw NumPy binary array.
 Horray!

-The diameter code with graph\_tool is running faster than NetworkX (100K sources explored vs 57K in probably half to two thirds of the time), and so far the diameter is still stuck at 260.
+The diameter code with graph-tool is running faster than NetworkX (100K sources explored vs 57K in probably half to two thirds of the time), and so far the diameter is still stuck at 260.

 Read [the DBpedia paper][DBpedia2009].
-Weird averaging for in-degree: should be 46\.25 for the mapping-based network if computed as number of edges over number of vertices.
-Instead they average only on the vertices with at least one incoming edge.
-So the figure should be larger than my estimate, and instead what they report is smaller (11.03)!
+Weird averaging for in-degree: my estimate was 46\.25 for the mapping-based network (computed as number of edges over number of vertices).
+They chose instead to compute the average only on vertices with at least one incoming edge.
+Thus the value should be larger than my estimate, and instead they report a smaller figure (11.03)!
 The density is not so large, but need to check on the Newman if that level is OK for small-world networks.
 The node with the highest in-degree is that of the United States.
 Also, the in-degree distribution looks more like a log-normal, once you draw in the plot a straight line as a guide to the eye.

 Wrote a script to sample the pseudo-diameter of the graph and launched it on Lenny.
 Draws 10000 sources without replacement and computes the pseudo-diameter.